lesserfish/PeepingTom/README.md

     > help $

-For example, in order to extract all memory addresses that contain the integer value 27, you would
+For example, the following line extract the addresses in memory that contain the value 27:

     > $ == 27

+The following line extracts the addresses in memory that contain the string "Continue" (without EOL):

     > $ == "Continue"

 The initial scan can take some time, depending on the quantity of regions of interest.